They say…

 Well-stocked fridges at the Beermongers.

-Besides the large fridges containing around 525 bottled beers that line two walls, there are also eight draught taps – a relatively small number by US bar standards but vital nonetheless and well tended by Sean and bar manager Josh.
+Besides the large fridges containing around 525 bottled beers that line two walls, there are also eight draught taps – a relatively small number by US craft beer standards but vital nonetheless and well tended by Sean and bar manager Josh.
 “We always intended to have in-store consumption when we opened in 2008,” Sean explains.
 “The law in Oregon allows it so long as we don’t allow minors or serve hard alcohol.”

 Originally the stock was just bottles, sold at the same keen prices both for drinking in and out, a policy which happily endures.
 “But as the first year went on,” Sean continues, “we got this really great group of customers that wanted to spend more time here, so we got the bar built and added more seating, and people have taken to it as a place they like to hang out.
 And that’s great – I’ve always liked working behind bars and chatting to people.
 I used to live in England and worked in pubs there.
 Not having too many taps means we focus on specials and seasonals, often from small local brewers, and we can give each beer the attention it deserves.”